-This report provides a summary of data for the regional children's REACH programs for the third quarter of fiscal year 2023.
+This report provides a summary of data for the regional children's REACH programs for the fourth quarter of fiscal year 2023.
 The statewide Children's REACH programs are functioning well and are actively serving children and families in crisis.
-As has been the case throughout the pandemic, the regional programs have continued to face many challenges post-COVID-19.
-Though there have been regional differences based on the level of outbreaks and percent positivity trends within regions, the programs have worked to maintain in-person responses as much as possible with the implementation of COVID-19 precautions.
+As has been the case previously, the regional programs have continued to face many challenges regarding staffing.